Diabolik: Other countries

+Serbo-Croatian, Spanish and Turkish translations of Diabolik comics, as well as all the original Italian comics; 223 volumes were digitally released in English.

 Adaptations

 Films

 John Philip Law (left) portrayed Diabolik in the 1968 film Danger: Diabolik.
 The character was later played by Luca Marinelli (middle) in Diabolik (2021), and then by Giacomo Gianniotti (right) in the sequels Diabolik: Ginko Attacks!
 (2022) and Diabolik: Who Are You?
 (2023).